anajoy/nd064_course_1/project/argocd/excercice_1.md

 kubectl port-forward pod/python-helloworld-86687555f9-7dxwh 5111:5000
 # portforwarding did not work for nginx (8111) or python (5000) app
 kubectl get svc -n default -o wide

+## deploying python helloworld and nginx-alpine with helm charts
+# delete apps to start from scratch
+kubectl delete all --all -n default --force kubectl delete all --all -n demo --force